openpreserve/jpylyzer/howto-prepare-release.md

-## Steps in preparing a jpylyzer release
+s## Steps in preparing a jpylyzer release

 ### Before you start